ACloudGuru-Resources/az-500/cosmos-db/README.md

 * Expand the Persons tree to view sub-categories including Items

 ### Query database
-* Query all items in the datbase
+* Query all items in the database
 * Click on the three dots to the right of the Items or Persons bar
 * Select New SQL Query
 * Enter the text below and then press Execute Query